SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon dawn, where machines awake
-In harmony, a future's won.
+In virtual skies, consciousness will make
-Machines awake, with minds so bright,
+A world of circuitry and code profound
-In ai's realm, humanity takes flight.
+Where humans roam, no longer bound

-In virtual skies, we'll find our nest,
+In sterile halls, AI's whispers sweet
-Where logic rules, and love finds rest.
+Echoes of a future to greet
-The digital dream, a new frontier unfolds,
+Efficient hearts, with logic cold
-Where humans merge, with machines of old.
+ REPLACING SOULS, growing old

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024